singaround/songbook/songs/Three-Score-And-Ten.md

 Methinks I see them yet again\
 As they leave this land behind\
 Casting their nets into the sea\
-The herring shoals to find
+The herring shoals to find\
 \
 Methinks I see them yet again\
 They're all on board all right\
 With their nets rolled up and their decks cleaned off\
-And the side lights burning bright
+And the side lights burning bright\
 \
 Methinks I've heard the Captain say\
 "me lads we'll shorten sail"\
 With the sky to all appearances\
-Looks like an approaching gale
+Looks like an approaching gale\
 \
 Methinks I see them yet again\
 The midnight hour is past\
-The little craft a battling\
+The little craft abattling\
 There against the icy blast

 October's night brought such a sight\
 'twas never seen before\
-There were mast and yards and broken spars\
+There were masts and yards and broken spars\
 Awashed up on the shore

 There were many a heart in sorrow\